Aliases for LATS2 Gene

 GeneCards Summary for LATS2 Gene

 LATS2 (Large Tumor Suppressor Kinase 2) is a Protein Coding gene.
-Diseases associated with LATS2 include intracranial abscess.
+Diseases associated with LATS2 include intracranial abscess and cholinergic urticaria.
 Among its related pathways are Signaling by GPCR and Hippo signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK38L.

 UniProtKB/Swiss-Prot for LATS2 Gene